By Dawn Selak

 EarthTalk® — From the Editors of E -The Environmental Magazine

-The key to a healthy indoor environment is clean air, but many of the finishes and furniture in a typical home or office […]
+The key to a healthy indoor environment is clean air, but many of the finishes and furniture in a typical home or […]

 Painting by Gabriel Tempesta